detectorgadget/detectorgadget.github.io/about.md

 "... and molecular biology, respectively."
 "Each of our bachelors projects is build into the main project, the Detector Gadget.
 We have worked both..."

-Skal der også være noget om alle?
+Skal der ogsÃ‚ vÃŠre noget om alle?
 Felt, undergraduate, graduate osv., delprojekt evt., hobbier?
 Christina
 Jane
 Leandro
 Trine
 Maria
-Thorbjørn
+ThorbjÂ¯rn

 Denis
 HC